keploy/samples-typescript/node-jwt/README.md

-# Express-Mongo
+# Node-JWT

-A simple sample CRUD application to test using Keploy build with Express and MongoDB.
+A simple sample CRUD application to test using Keploy build with Node, JWT and Postgres.

 ## Setup application
 Clone the repository and move to express-mongo folder